LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

     ![img/riley-switch.png](img/riley-switch.png){width="300"}
     {align="center"}

 This should restore a green Loop within 5 minutes.
-If you're impatient, you can issue a "Read Pod Status" for Pod or "Change Time" for Medtronic (button press command is not available with v2.2.6).
-If this is successful, you've established pump communication again.
+If you're impatient and are using pods, you can tap on [Play Beeps](../loop-3/omnipod.md#play-beeps).
+With Medtronic, you can attempt to suspend/resume the pump.
+If this is successful, you've established communication again.

 Last thing to try is:

 #### Power cycle your phone.

-* This suggestion is last because there has been an issue (with iOS 15) in which power cycling the phone does not load the latest version of Loop information
+* This suggestion is last because of a rare, intermittent issue (with iOS 15 and Loop 2.2.x) in which power cycling the phone does not load the latest version of Loop information
+* This was fixed with Loop 3
 * Click on the [Lost Pod Information](#lost-pod-information) link for more information

 If this was not successful, check out the [Pump is Not Responding](#pump-is-not-responding) section.